Travel Photography Tips for Beginners

 While shooting, I take photos of street names, park boards or street information boards of the areas I go into.
 When I’m editing, the photo of that street name then precedes the monument or tourist attraction that I have photographed.
-This helps for keywording too if you’re running an editing suite like Adobe Lightroom.
+This helps for keywording, too, if you’re running an editing suite like Adobe Lightroom.

 If you’re photographing the Eiffel tower, you’ll know where your photos were taken.
-What about the man sweeping a pavement just off one of the streets near the Eiffel Tower?
-A month later, it’ll take you time to find out that street name again on a map.
+What about the man sweeping the pavement just off one of the streets near the Eiffel Tower?
+A month later, it’ll take you more time to find out that street name again on a map.
 Get into the habit of looking for markers to photograph that help with your editing and blogging.

-Hotels and B&B’s often have free maps of the local area.
+Hotels and B&Bs often have free maps of the local area.
 Take a few and scribble notes on them if you must.

 7. Understand weather and conditions